 In 1986, after graduating from Arizona State University, Herb’s youngest son Todd wanted to gain business experience outside of the family business.
 Todd started in commercial real estate and was successful in leasing and sales of retail shopping centers.
 This was a great career for Todd, but he wanted to work with his dad.

 In 1992 Todd moved back to St. Louis to become the 4th generation Greenberg in the bag business, continuing the company’s tradition of a father and son team.
 Todd’s experience brought a different energy and expertise to an old family business.
 One of the first things Todd did was to install a complete new software package, thereby ensuring the business to run more efficiently.
 He also hired a young dynamic sales team, and developed a dedicated customer service team.

 While still manufacturing textile bags, United was working hard to become a diversified distributor of industrial bags and packaging.
 New products were added to the product lines: bulk bags, polyethylene bags, consumer packaging, BOPP bags, Combo bags, slip sheets, tape and stretch wrap.

-In 2001 Herb stepped into the role of Chief Executive Officer, promoting Todd to President of United Bags, Inc. Today they continue as a father and son team.
+In 2001 Herb stepped into the role of Chief Executive Officer, promoting Todd to President of United Bags, Inc., and they continued as a father and son team until Herb's passing.

 While United Bags has had a rich and exciting history, it is even more exciting working toward ensuring the future for yet a 5th generation.